-After successfully completing the four required courses, students receive a postprofessional certificate of completion.
-The credits may be transferred into degree programs within Physical Therapy and Rehabilitation Sciences, including the MHS in Rehabilitation Sciences and the Post-Professional DPT Both of these degree programs offer concentrations in hand and upper guarter rehabilitation.
+After successfully completing the four required courses, students receive a post-professional certificate of completion.
+The credits may be transferred into degree programs within Physical Therapy and Rehabilitation Sciences, including the MHS in Rehabilitation Sciences and the Post-Professional DPT Both of these degree programs offer concentrations in hand and upper quarter rehabilitation.